PlanetSmasher/APSystems-ECU-proxy-for-cloudless-operation/README.md

 # APSystems-ECU-proxy-for-cloudless-operation

 # Purpose
-This short script should enable ECU users to work cloudless.
+This short script should enable APSystems ECU users to work cloudless.
 Under normal circumstances, the ECU will stop functioning when apsystems.com domains are blocked.
 This Python 3 script causes the ECU to get fake responses (as if the response came from the EMA cloud).

 It works very simply.
 Every five minutes the ECU sends data to ecu.apsystemsema.com alternately via port 8995 and 8996